AchievMpls/achieve-mpls-app/README.md

   * ability to assign forms to events from the ticket template view added
   * made the amount of questions per form variable instead of fixed 1.1.1
-  * fixed add admin and update admin bug
+  * fixed bug that prevented adding a new admin

 ## Authors:
 Kevin Dahlberg, Emily Hoang, Teigen Leonard and Y Paul Sussman